dotnet/designs/proposed/resource-limit.md

 }
 ```

 The `ResourceLimitedChannel` represents a superset of the functionality of `BoundedChannel` allowing for configuration with both concurrency and rate limits.
 As a general overview, the `WriteLimiter` is queried on `TryWrite`, `WriteAsync` and `WaitToWriteAsync`.
-When a written item is enqueued to `_items`, a corresponding `Resource` is also added.
-Upon dequeue from `_items` from the `ChannelReader` or upon unblocking a reader, `Resource.Dispose` is invoked to release resources back to the write limiter.
+When a written item is enqueued to `_items`, a corresponding `ResourceLease` is also added.
+Upon dequeue from `_items` from the `ChannelReader` or upon unblocking a reader, `ResourceLease.Dispose` is invoked to release resources back to the write limiter.
 NOte that the `ResourceLimitedChannel` will only limit the producer side, i.e. writes.
 For details on proof of concept for the implementation, see [dotnet/runtime PoCs](#dotnetruntime-pocs).

 #### Pipelines